Executive Office of the President

 3/05

 From this date, detailing arrangements for DOGE staff are between the target agency and other agencies that have now hired DOGE staff, according to a declaration made by DOGE in AFL-CIO et al vs. Department of Labor.
-For instance, Jordan Wick becomes an employee of the CFPB instead of DOGE.
+For instance, Jordan Wick became an employee of the CFPB instead of DOGE.

 3/06

-The Engineering Director of USDS publicly resigns in protest, stating "this is not the mission I joined"
+The Engineering Director of USDS publicly resigns in protest, stating “this is not the mission I joined.”

 3/10